googlearchive/OpenInGoogleMaps-iOS/README.md

 ##Reference Documentation
-You can find the reference documentation in the `Docs/html/` folder.
+You can find the reference documentation in the `Docs/html/` folder or [online](http://googlemaps.github.io/OpenInGoogleMaps-iOS/index.html).
 It makes for some thrilling late-night reading.

 # Special Thanks #